 A new channel to realign internal communications

-Recognizing that building a new SharePoint intranet to meet these new and critical needs would not be cost or time effective, Kim Pettersen, Director of Internal Communications and Engagement started researching out-of-the-box intranet solutions.
+Recognizing that building a new SharePoint intranet to meet these new and critical needs would not be cost or time effective, the team at Central 1 started researching out-of-the-box intranet solutions.
 She also started collaborating with other departments, like IT and HR, to align their intranet objectives and built a strong, collaborative business case.
 Together, they created goals of encouraging dialogue, improving findability, and increasing transparency.
 Plus, they wanted to reduce the time it took for Communications to publish articles, and reduce the amount of IT resources required to host and develop the software.

 Central 1 selected ThoughtFarmer for its easy to use publishing tools, easy to launch and maintain technology, and its focus on engagement tools.
 They believed the simple yet effective interface would encourage quick adoption, allowing them to focus on their core goal: shifting toward a culture of member-centricity.
-Kim also said that it makes her job a lot easier, knowing that ThoughtFarmer is doing the work to stay on top of intranet trends.
 Plus, Central 1 took advantage of ThoughtFarmer’s professional services, to augment their own intranet-expertise, and launch faster and more successfully.

 Bringing IT and communications together